 Windows 7 was launched in 2009, it superseded the widely disliked Windows Vista, and for many became the upgrade option from Windows XP.
 And Windows Small Business Server 2008 and 2011 were the last server editions aimed at small businesses to run their own exchange (email) server.

 SBS 2008 ran Exchange 2007 – already end of life as of 11th April 2017 – and SBS 2011’s Exchange 2010 will reach its own end of life along with Windows 7 and Server 2008 in January 2020.

-With such change lingering just around the corner, it’s advisable that businesses use the next 12 months to plan and implement upgrade strategies, the goal being; complete removal of unsupported systems before January 14th 2020.
+With such change lingering just around the corner, it’s advisable that businesses use the next 12 months to plan and implement upgrade strategies, the goal being to complete removal of unsupported systems before January 14th, 2020.

 How Rio IT Can Help In this Transition…

 With the end of their support lifecycle fast approaching for Windows Server 2008 and 2008 R2 products from January 14th 2020, there will be no additional:

 So how can Rio IT help?
 Well, for desktop PCs and laptops the transition is easy, a new PC with Windows 10 can be supplied.
 Our engineers can make sure your profile and settings are transferred and you’ll be up-to-date and ready to work again in no time at all.

 For Servers, there are specific questions that you’ll need to ask:

 - Is cloud an option?

 Rio IT will take each of the questions above into account when assisting you with decisions based on IT infrastructure for the next 3-5 years for your company, after all, a new server can be a significant investment.